sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 >	- Scalability and performance requirements/impact
 >	- Memory requirements

+No major performance requirements/impact is expected.

-TODO: study and document if there are any.
+> TODO: compare memory usage with NETCONF server enabled/disabled and document if there are any major difference.

 ## SAI API (no change required)